Amino Acids: The Science of Normal, Balanced Brain Health Support

 A Few Key Points: Serotonin and Catecholamine Support – Beyond Balance

-- 5-HTP is the most direct way to support serotonin
+- 5-HTP is the most direct way to support normal serotonin

 - 5-HTP crosses the blood brain barrier